 DAY 6 TBILISI – ANANURI – GUDAURI – JVARI PASS – KAZBEGI – GERGETI – TBILISI

 Continue to Kazbegi, a valley town at about 1,750m above sea level, just a few miles short of the Russian border.
-Take a Jeep to make it up the hill to visit the 14th century Gergeti Trinity Church, near the village of Gergeti.
-During the dark times, the precious relics from Mtskheta, including St. Nino's Cross were taken here for safekeeping.
+Near the village of Gergeti, take a local 4x4 jeep to make it up the hill to visit the 14th century Gergeti Trinity Church.
+During the dark times, the precious relics from Mtskheta, including the St. Nino's Cross were taken here for safekeeping.
 Enjoy the views of the snowy peak of Mt.
 Kazbek towering to the west.
 Return to Tbilisi.
 Overnight in Tbilisi.

 DAY 7 TBILISI – BAGRATASHEN – HAGHPAT – DILIJAN – LAKE SEVAN

-Drive to Lake Sevan and stop in Dilijan, a resort town renowned for its charming nature and some traditional Armenian architecture.
-Stroll through the Dilijan’s Historic Center, the cobbled Sharambeyan Street with its collection of stone and wooden traditional houses, shops, restaurants, souvenir stalls and workshops.
+Drive to Dilijan, a resort town renowned for its charming nature and some traditional Armenian architecture.
+Stroll through the Dilijan’s Historic Center, the cobbled Sharambeyan Street, with its collection of stone and wooden traditional buildings, shops, restaurants, souvenir stalls and workshops.

 Continue to Lake Sevan.
-Lake Sevan’s outstretched blue waters and historic sights make it one of Armenia’s key places to visit.
+The lake's proximity to Yerevan, coupled with its cooler summer temperatures, outstretched blue waters and historic sights make it one of Armenia’s key places to visit.
 Check into a hotel.
 Overnight in Sevan.

 DAY 8 LAKE SEVAN – GEGHARD – GARNI – SYMPHONY OF THE STONES – YEREVAN

 Breakfast.
 Check out from hotel.
-Walk up to the 8th century monastery of Sevanavank on Sevan peninsula.
-Drive to one of the most beautiful monasteries in Armenia, the 13th century cave monastery of Geghard, a "Monastery of the Spear" (UNESCO World Heritage Site).
-The name of the monastery originates from the spear which had wounded Jesus at the Crucifixion, allegedly brought to Armenia by Apostle Jude, and currently stored amongst many other relics in the Echmiadzin's Cathedral Museum.
+Walk up to the 8th century monastery of Sevanavank on Sevan Peninsula.
+Continue to one of the most beautiful monasteries in Armenia, the 13th century cave monastery of Geghard (UNESCO World Heritage Site).
+The name of the monastery originates from the spear, which had wounded Jesus at the Crucifixion, allegedly brought to Armenia by Apostle Jude, and currently stored amongst many other relics in the Echmiadzin's Cathedral Museum.